PureStorage-OpenConnect/PureStorageDbaTools/README.md

 ### Installation

-PureStorageDbaTools should always be downloaded and installed from the Powershell gallery as follows:
+PureStorageDbaTools should always be downloaded and installed from the PowerShell gallery as follows:
 ```
 PS> Install-Module -Name PureStorageDbaTools
 ```